 By using the most sensitive tracking and sorting system available, we are able to scan every garment.
 This ensures that all garments picked up at the client’s location are processed, cleaned, repaired, and returned to the client.

 - Eliminates Cross Contamination

 UHF technology ensures that we use the appropriate wash formulas for each specific client’s needs.
 We are able to scan the garments, sort them accordingly, and then process them based on their classification.
 This eliminates cross contamination issues.

 We provide our clients with clean and comfortable uniforms because every chip tracks the numbers of washings, repairs, and mends a garment has endured.
 Because of this, we are able to know exactly when a garment should be removed from service and replaced with an upgrade.

 - Allows for Inventory-Based Billing for Bulk Rental

 CITY is also unique in that we only bill based on actual usage instead of a percentage of a client’s inventory.
 Most other industrial laundries set up an inventory to match the number of employees that need uniforms, and then they add a percentage of that for overhead.
 The client is billed for everything whether they use it or not.
-CITY clients typically save up to 30 percent with usage billing rather than inventory billing.
+CITY clients typically save up to 30 percent with usage based billing rather than inventory based billing.

 “We considered ways in which we can be a better vendor and partner with our customers so that what we do makes good business sense for them,” Wetlaufer said.